Lease or Buy – Chevrolet?

 Tom: Right, because it’s the wonderful human being!

-This podcast, we’re going to do—we’re going to talk buy/lease, right?
+This podcast, we’re going to do—we’re going to talk about whether to buy or lease a Chevrolet.

 Lewis: I was going to say the coaching is a little light.
 It was more like, buy versus lease, you want to do that?
 Yes.
 Okay, good.
 Let’s go.
 Clap.